 The two partners joined hands on wind propulsion this April to tackle the challenge of shipping’s need to reduce carbon emissions.
 Under the terms of the agreement, Yara and BAR Tech will sell WindWings to the wider shipping industry, with BAR Tech retaining the obligation to continue to innovate and establish additional WindWings offerings.

 What is more, the agreement will include WindWings for the first retrofit of two wings to a kamsarmax vessel, expected for delivery in 2022.
 One of these wings will be funded by the European Union as part of Project CHEK to assess the energy-saving potential of multiple technologies working in symbiosis.

-Further to the AiP, the emissions reduction potential of WindWings has also been independently analysed and verified by maritime consultancy Wolfson Unit.
+Further to the AiP, the emission reduction potential of WindWings has also been independently analysed and verified by maritime consultancy Wolfson Unit.

-According to the companies, the solid wing sails could offer up to a 30% average fuel reduction for bulk carriers, tankers, and other large shipping vessels on global routes by combining wind propulsion with route optimization.
+According to the partners, the solid wing sails could offer up to 30 per cent average fuel reduction for bulk carriers, tankers, and other large shipping vessels on global routes by combining wind propulsion with route optimization.